raystubbs/zero/doc/Configuration.md

     for components that wrap native input elements.
   + `:self` - Causes Zero to attach an implicit `tabIndex = 0` to instances of the component if the field hasn't been set to something else explicitly.
 This makes the component focusable.
-  + `:derive` - Zero uses Clojure's hierarchy system for configuring some component specific setup.
-If the component name is namespaced (e.g `:example/foo`) then Zero will automatically `derive` the component name from `example/Component` (in an internal hierarchy), so components under a particular namespace can be configured in bulk.
-This property allows the component's parent to be given explicitly.
-Ignored if the component name isn't namespaced.

 Here's an example:
 ```clojure